daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 # ICT
 This is my ICT notes.
-I started learn it 2023 year, but topic is quite big and complex.
+I started learn it in the end of 2023, but topic is quite big and complex.
-ICT always saying that hist students should make a notes because its not realistic to keep memorize everything...
+ICT said that hist students should make a notes because its not realistic to keep everything in memory...

 ## 2023